black-sliver/PopTracker/doc/PACKS.md

 ### type Location
-* `.AccessibilityLevel`: read-only, giving one of the AccssibilityLevel constants (will not give CLEARED at the moment), since 0.25.5
+* `.AccessibilityLevel`: read-only, giving one of the AccessibilityLevel constants (will not give CLEARED at the moment), since 0.25.5

 ## JSON